IvanMartynenko/unpackWLD/README.md

 The `config.ini` file allows you to control the plugin's behavior.
 Open it with any text editor to change the parameters.

----

-**Would you like me to also draft a template for the `config.ini` file based on this description?**

 ## License

 This project is licensed under the [MIT License](LICENSE).